ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 whatis([[
 Description: MuTect is a method developed at the Broad Institute for the reliable and accurate identification of somatic point mutations in next generation sequencing data of cancer genomes.
 Examples: `mutect`, which is short for `java -Xmx2g -jar &quot;$MUTECT_JAR&quot;`.
+Requirements: MuTect (&lt;= 1.1) requires Java v1.7 and will not work with any other Java versions.
 ]])

 local root = os.getenv(&quot;SOFTWARE_ROOT_CBI&quot;)